An easy recipe for oven baked pulled chicken. The barbecue sauce is homemade, healthy, and very easy to make.

 But how do you make pulled chicken FAST?

 Here’s a fun tip for you: pressed for time one afternoon, with only two hours until dinner, I baked the pulled chicken at 400 degrees F, covered, for 2 hours.
-The result was delicious and moist – only slightly less so than when baked for 4 hours in a 300-degree oven.
+The result was delicious and moist – so this is definitely an option if you’re in a rush.

 How to serve pulled chicken?